cknips/b3form/README.md

 ### Select fields

+Selects fields are rendered with the `select_input` helper.
+They make use of the [Chosen jQuery Plugin](http://harvesthq.github.io/chosen), in conjuction with the [chosen-rails](https://github.com/tsechingho/chosen-rails) gem.
+The styling of the select fields is dragged in from [a custom CSS theme for Chosen](https://gist.github.com/koenpunt/6424137).
-Selects fields are rendered with the `select_input` helper and need to be called with a block which defines their options.
-The syntax is quiet similar to `radio_group`:
+Select fields need to be called with a block which defines their options.
+The syntax is quite similar to `radio_group`:

 ```haml
 = f.select_input :priority do